 Orcas Island Market, the Orcas Food Co-op, and other local food distributers help close the gap on food waste by donating damaged, expired, or surplus goods to our organization.
 We then can offer all quality products back to islanders, and anything not suitable for people to happy pigs and chickens on local farms.
 This is an important way we can work together to contribute to a food system that will sustain and honor all forms of life here on Orcas Island!

 To help with the growing need for food access on the island, the Orcas Island Food Bank has brought on more help through the AmeriCorps program.
-We are currently on our third term with AmeriCorps, and the help provided has been invaluable to the functioning of our Food Bank.
+We are currently on our fourth term with AmeriCorps, and the help provided has been invaluable to the functioning of our Food Bank.
 AmeriCorps service members help run the day-to-day operations, work with and direct volunteers, participate in grocery rescue, and assist in all the in-between tasks that keep our operation running!
 We love our AmeriCorps, and look forward to continuing this program!

 If you wish to apply for a position with AmeriCorps, visit https://my.americorps.gov/mp/listing/viewListing.do?fromSearch=true&id=99780